Is Nitrous Oxide Safe?

 If you follow our blogs, you probably acknowledge enough about the most common applications of nitrous oxide in the food industry.
 For instance, the creation of whipped cream.
 Whether it is safe to use or not in some of them is the remaining question we haven’t clearly answered yet.

 This guide will briefly pinpoint the 4 most relevant applications of nitrous oxide gas (N2O).
 Keep reading!

 What is Nitrous Oxide?

 Nitrous oxide (N2O) is a colorless gas with a slightly sweet taste and smell, formed by the union of two molecules of nitrogen and one of oxygen.
 Chemically, it is a stable gas that can be transported as a liquid at a shallow temperature.
-We can purchase it in the market as cream cartridges or N2O cylinders.
+We can purchase it in the market as cream cartridges or nitrous oxide tanks.

 It is also not highly flammable; it does not react with other elements or compounds.
 However, it can accelerate the burning of combustible material in a fire.
 Worth mentioning that it is soluble in water.
 Its vapors are heavier than air.

 In 1772, Joseph Priestley, an English scientist, was the first to synthesize this gas.
 Around 4 decades later, the medical world adopted nitrous oxide as an anesthetic.
 And in no time, physicians and surgeons worldwide started using this gas to alleviate their patients’ pain during surgery.
 As things evolved, misuse among young masses became trending, and nitrous oxide’s application in recreational settings did not remain unknown.
 In the present, this last is a growing concern among people and governments.

 We will explain you next the 4 most known application of nitrous oxide up to date.

 4 Applications of Nitrous Oxide Worth Considering